-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency U Weekly ⊠ 100% Review □ Operating Agency □ Monthly Less than 100% Review □ Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Frequency of data aggregation and analysis (check each that applies): State Medicaid Agency U Weekly ii.
+Frequency of data aggregation and analysis (check each that applies): State Medicaid Agency Weekly ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each hat applies): Frequency of data aggregation and analysis (check each that applies):

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-Missouri Medicaid and Compliance (MMAC), a section of the Department of Social Services (DSS), will continue to provide oversight of the providers of waiver services.
-Not only will they continue to audit provider agencies, they will also audit the qualifications of all direct care staff of the agencies, including nurses and attendant care workers.
+Missouri Medicaid and Compliance (MMAC), a section of the Department of Social Services (DHSS), will continue to provide oversight of the providers of waiver services.
+Not only will they continue to audit provider agencies, they will also audit the qualification of all direct care staff of the agencies, including the Registered Nurses and attendant care workers.